ilefM/password-generator/README.md

 -   I make sure to fill in the password with at least one of each character in a random position of the password
 -   To generate the rest of the password, I merge all the available arrays of each chosen category into one large array and randomly draw from this array to finally generate the password with the desired length

-The algorithm is in the `passwordGenerator.ts` file and it is self-explanatory and easy to understand
+The algorithm is in the `components/GenerateButton/passwordGenerator.ts` file and it is self-explanatory and easy to understand

 ### File structure :